 Please select Advanced Composites (PhD) on the Programme Choice page.

-We’re looking for exceptional students, with at least a high 2:1 Honours degree, from across all engineering and science subjects.
+We’re looking for exceptional students, with at least a high 2:1 Honours degree, from across engineering, science, and computational subjects.

 For more information